pingcap/talent-plan/rust/projects/tools/answers.md

 ## Question A

 > What does this directory layout suggest about how `lib.rs`, `main.rs`, and `tests.rs` are compiled, and how they are linked to each other?

-Answer: The compilation of our library file `lib.rs` is independent from `main.rs` and `tests.rs`.
-The library becomes an implicit dependency of `main.rs` and `tests.rs`, and is linked to the binaries `main.rs` and `tests.rs` compile into.
+  How many libraries and executables will this project build?
+Which source files are compiled into each library and executable?
+Which executables link to which libraries?

+Answer: The default library file is `src/lib.rs`.
+Executable source code can be placed in `src/bin/*.rs`.
+Integration tests go in the `tests` directory.
+If you organize your code this way, cargo will know which type each file is.

+Cargo compiles `src/lib.rs` into a library. `src/bin/main.rs` can be built into an executable with the library linked to it. `tests/tests.rs` is compiled into a test binary via `cargo test`.
+Of course, the library is linked to the test binary, too.

 ## Question B